zhenengxie/zhenengxie.github.io/levy.md

 # Prequisites

-A basic knowledge of measure theory and probability theory is needed.
+A basic knowledge of measure and probability theory is needed.
 The material in Section 1.1 of the book serves as a good review of these topics.
 Familiarity with Brownian motion is helpful but not essential.

 # Accessing the book